 A background in physics including successful completion of upper division undergraduate quantum mechanics, mathematical methods and electromagnetism courses.

-This appointment will require face-to-face instruction.
-If you have concerns about the safety measures for face to face instruction, please review the resources available on the website: https://www.sfu.ca/srs/work-research-safety/general-safety/covid19-resources.html .
-A University approved, course-specific safety plan will be provided to all those required to work on campus.
+Some appointments will require face-to-face instruction.
+If you do not wish to be considered for these appointments, please indicate that in the comments section of your application.
+If you have concerns about the safety measures for face-to-face instruction, please review the resources available on the website: https://www.sfu.ca/srs/work-research-safety/general-safety/covid19-resources.html.
+A University-approved, department-specific safety plan will be provided to all those required to work on campus.

 ||Title||Campus||Instructor||Position||Course Components||#TAs||BUs per TA